Gellipistyll is a Grade II listed building in the Torfaen local planning authority area, Wales. First listed on 21 October 2003. Farmhouse.

 Description

-Interior not available for inspection, earlier range said to have upper crucks in roof, post-and-panel partition with Tudor-arched doorheads, and beams with stepped hollow stops.
-The diamond mullion windows noted in 1951 have gone.
-The door was in the lower end wall next to a blocked large fireplace which had the stair on the other side.
-This door was also Tudor-arched, but is now within the cross-passage of the added C17 lower end.
-The addition is said to have notched collars to the roof trusses.
+The interior is not available for inspection, but the earlier range is said to have upper crucks in the roof, a post-and-panel partition with Tudor-arched doorheads, and beams with stepped hollow stops.
+The diamond mullion windows noted in 1951 have been removed.
+There was a door in the lower end wall next to a blocked large fireplace, which had the stair on the other side.
+This door was also Tudor-arched but is now located within the cross-passage of the added 17th-century lower end.
+The addition is reported to have notched collars on the roof trusses.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.